spring-team/flatrock/README.md

 You're good enough, you're smart enough, and doggone it, people like you.

 You're good enough, you're smart enough, and doggone it, people like you.

+You're good enough, you're smart enough, and doggone it, people like you.